Just wanted to let you know that this sweet and spicy baked french toast casserole is sponsored by my friends at Udi’s Gluten Free!

 You know, I’m glad you asked why you use a whole load of Udi’s bread, but not a whole package of their snickerdoodles.
 Let me just answer that for you:

-Because I love you and want your hungry-food-munching mouths to have extra soft, chewy, festive cookies to eat ON THE SIDE of your cookie-laden breakfast casserole.
+Because I love you and want your hungry-food-munching mouths to have extra soft, chewy, festive cookies to eat ON THE SIDE of your cookie-laden baked french toast casserole recipe.

 Putting cookies on your food, on the side of your food and IN your bellies.